didemertens/sei-project-1/README.md

       ...
 ```

 I needed the background image as well, because there are different background images on the board.
-To show the correct background image behind the witch each time, I made a function that sets the correct image.
+To show the correct background image behind the witch each time, I made a function that sets that image.
 I first grab the relevant square and then use currentStyle or getComputedStyle to get the image in the correct format.
-I then needed to slice a lot of data from the image as I only needed a particular part.
+I then needed to slice a lot of data from the image as I only needed a particular part:

 ```
  function setBackgroundImg() {